 JPL is a division of Caltech, but is also a federally funded research and development center.
 JPL is the only NASA Center that is managed by a university.

 Over the decades, this collaboration between Government and academia has been responsible for a remarkable record of achievements in planetary exploration, earth science, spaceborne astronomy, and technology development.
-Today, JPL is responsible for 20 spacecraft and nine instruments conducting active missions to investigate topics ranging from ice loss at the earth's poles to potential niches for life in the solar system.
+Today, JPL is responsible for numerous spacecraft and major instruments conducting active missions to investigate topics ranging from ice loss at the earth's poles to potential niches for life in the solar system.
 The laboratory enjoys a reputation for its expertise as manager of NASA's Deep Space Network supporting communications with all spacecraft beyond the earth's orbit.

 In its relationship with Caltech and JPL, NASA is able to draw on the intellectual resources of a world-class research university with strong focuses in space and earth science, astronomy, astrophysics and aerospace engineering.
 To a far greater degree than in most instances of Federal laboratory management, JPL is an integral part of Caltech's research activities and strongly reflects the core interests of its academic community.